jnsebgosselin/qwatson/README.md

 ## Installation

-QWatson is still in early stage development, so use at your own risk!
+QWatson is still in an early stage of development, so use at your own risk!
 An installer for the Windows platform is available for download [here](https://github.com/jnsebgosselin/qwatson/releases/latest) or you can run it directly from source by cloning the repository and installing the required dependencies ([arrow](https://arrow.readthedocs.io/en/latest/), [click](http://click.pocoo.org/5/), [requests](http://docs.python-requests.org/en/master/), and [pyqt5](https://www.riverbankcomputing.com/software/pyqt/intro)).

 ## License